Jesus the Nazarene

 but the women functioned as disciples.

 Social custom disallowed men to freely discourse with ‘strange’ women, meaning unrelated or unmarried to the man.
 Women might speak to a rabbi, for instance, but approaches toward men for general or lengthy conversation might begin to be noticed.
 Naturally, this practice of men and women remaining distant lends the idea that Mary Magdalene and Jesus were married.
-Otherwise, Mary left herself open to accusations as a harlot, and Jesus would likewise be disdained, essentially destroying the ministry.
+Others contend Mary would only be considered a close companion without a physical relationship.
+It is only this authors belief that this second view might leave Mary open to accusations as a harlot, and Jesus would likewise be disdained, essentially destroying the ministry.
 No such chance would have been risked.
+Neither the Pharisees nor others ask about Mary’s status, which they almost certainly would do if she were unattached.

 Furthermore, the expectation of marriage for Nazarene men stood above all standards relative to full manhood.
 This standard held doubly true for priests.
 An unmarried rabbi could not reasonably counsel on marriage or family—not acceptable in this historical period.
 Josephus writes about celibate Qumran Essenes and Essenes who married foremost for family (Nazarenes).
 Almost all scholars agree with these designations.
-As an added note concerning marriage, the term ‘companion’ and ‘wife’ were synonymous in biblical times.
+As an added note concerning marriage, the terms ‘companion’ and ‘wife’ were synonymous in biblical times.

-Though not against the law, the Pharisees nonetheless became conflicted when Jesus included women within his ministry organization, as it was most unusual.
+Though not against the law, the Pharisees nonetheless became conflicted when Jesus included women within his ministry organization, as this was most unusual.
 The fact that the women spoke as disciples, woman to woman, leads to a consequential feminine ministry influence, stirring who knows what within the home.
 Mt.
 10.34-39, “And a man’s foes shall be they of his own house,” tells us of the controversy Jesus believed his ministry would create.
 In other words, the wife might become converted but the husband not, or perhaps roundabout.

 The women’s conversion might have occurred from